 Some exclusions apply.
 Free shipping on orders over $49 will be automatically applied at checkout for delivery within the continental US only.
 International shipping rates and shipping to Alaska, Hawaii, and Puerto Rico will be calculated based on order’s size, weight, and final destination.
 Oversized and drop ship products such as: Refurbished products are not included.

-Canine joint pain is a big concern among dong owners.
-Research shows that 20% of dogs will experience some type of joint inflammation during their lifetime.
+Canine joint pain is a big concern among dog owners.
+Research shows that 20% of dogs will experience some joint inflammation during their lifetime.
 Osteoarthritis and joint pain in dogs are among the most common causes of canine mobility problems.
 Read on to learn more about the causes, symptoms, and treatment of canine joint pain.

 Watching your closest companion get more seasoned is in no way enjoyable, yet there are a few things you can do around your home and as a team with your veterinarian to assist canines with joint pain deal with their torment and improve their joint wellbeing.

 What Causes Joint Pain and Osteoarthritis in Dogs?

 Painful joints can be caused by any number of things, but here are a few of the leading causes in dogs:

 Genetic predisposition and dog breed

 Poor conformation – often caused by poor breeding in an attempt to meet ‘breed standards’

 Underlying disease or condition